xot/ElectraOne/DOCUMENTATION.md

 For all quantized parameters  (```p.is_quantized```, except plain on/off buttons) it creates an overlay containing all possible values for the parameter as reported by Live through ```parameter.value_items```.
 This overlay is subsequently used by the corresponding 'list' control in the controls section of the patch.
 As a result, a parameter like 'Shape' can list as its values 'Sine', 'Saw' and 'Noise' on the E1.

 For faders some 'intelligence' is necessary to decide on how to define the range of display values to use in the preset.
 These are different than the underlying CC value range, which is always set to 0..127 for 7 bit and 0..16383 for 14 bit controls.
 This intelligence is necessary because the E1 only allows the definition of integer display value ranges, and when defined, *only sends out a MIDI CC message when the display value changes*.
 This is exactly as desired for parameters like 'Octave' (typically ranging from -3 to 3) or 'Semitones' (ranging typically from -12 to 12).
-But this is undesirable for e.g. output mix parameters that range from 0 to 100 % (or filter attenuations that range from -12 dB to 12 dB) but for which fine grained full 14 bit control is required.
+But this is undesirable for e.g. output mix parameters that range from 0 to 100 % (or filter attenuation that ranges from -12 dB to 12 dB) but for which fine grained full 14 bit control is required.
 The 'intelligence' is implemented by ```is_int_parameter``` that looks at the minimum and maximum parameter values reported by Live, and

 - when their value contains a '.', or
 - they end with a type designator 'dB', '%', 'Hz', 's', or 'ms',